jdjakub/phd-thesis/ch-background.md

 The previously discussed programming systems were either universal, not focusing on any particular kind of application, or targeted at broad fields, such as Artificial Intelligence and symbolic data manipulation in Lisp's case.
 In contrast, the following examples focus on more narrow kinds of applications that need to be built.
 Many support programming based on rich interactions with specialised visual and textual notations.

 \paragraph{Spreadsheets.}
 The first spreadsheets became available in 1979 in VisiCalc\ \cite{VisiCalc, VisiCalc2} and helped analysts perform budget calculations.
 As programming systems, spreadsheets are notable for their two-dimensional grid substrate and their model of automatic re-evaluation.
 The programmability of spreadsheets developed over time, acquiring features that made them into powerful programming systems in a way VisiCalc was not.
-The final step was the 1993 inclusion of *macros* in Excel, later further extended with *Visual Basic for Applications*.
+A major step was the 1993 inclusion of *macros* in Excel, later further extended with *Visual Basic for Applications* and more recently with *lambda functions.*

-\paragraph{Graphical languages.}
-Efforts to support programming without relying on textual code are "languages" in a more metaphorical sense.
-In these programming systems, programs are made out of graphical structures as in LabView\ \cite{LabView} or Programming-By-Example\ \cite{PBE}.

 \paragraph{HyperCard.}
 While spreadsheets were designed to solve problems in a specific application area, HyperCard\ \cite{HyperCard} was designed around a particular application format.
 Programs are "stacks of cards" containing multimedia components and controls such as buttons.
 These controls can be programmed with pre-defined operations like "navigate to another card", or via the HyperTalk scripting language for anything more sophisticated.

 As a programming system, HyperCard is interesting for a couple of reasons.
 It effectively combines visual and textual notation.
 Programs appear the same way during editing as they do during execution.
 Most notably, HyperCard supports gradual progression from the "user" role to "developer": a user may first use stacks, then go on to edit the visual aspects or choose pre-defined logic until, eventually, they learn to program in HyperTalk.

+\paragraph{Graphical languages.}
+Efforts to support programming without relying on textual code are "languages" in a more metaphorical sense.
+In these programming systems, programs are made out of graphical structures as in LabView\ \cite{LabView} or Programming-By-Example\ \cite{YWIMC}.

 # Precursors of the Three Properties
 In the next chapter, we will go on to develop the Three Properties in detail.
 However, they do not leap out of a vacuum, but are rather developments of concepts that already exist in programming.
 Here, we will give a glossary of these existing concepts.
 In short: